piyush-jaiswal/College-Database/README.md

 # College-Events-Database
-Database for various events being held in the university
+This project involved designing a database for the various events held at the university level.
+Currently, this is specialized for one particular university.
+For the database structure, ```ER_diagram.png``` and the ```final_schema.png``` can be referred to.
+The rationale behind the normalization of the database can be found in ```database_normalization.docx``` and the database description including its various attributes can be found in ```description.docx```.